brendenvogt/notes-gamification/README.md

 ---
 ## Study of Flappy Bird
+### Overview
+Flappy bird is a mobile game developed by Vietnamese video game artist and programmer Dong Nguyen, under his game development company dotGears.
+The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.

 ### Primary Tactics
 - Show current score front and center.
 - Highest score just off from view.